Code-Institute-Submissions/franciskadutoit/README.md

     2. Try to submit the form with an invalid email address and verify that a relevant error message appears
     3. Reduce and expand width of window to verify that the form display behaves and centres the way expected, and that it looks good on all device widths.
 4. Review all functionality and responsiveness on my mobile phone and tablet.

+## Further testing:

+1. Asked fellow students, friends and family to look at the site on their devices and report any issues they find.
+2. Viewed my website on several devices, no further issues found.

 ## Deployment